Rian445/web-to-app/README.md

 - **Instant Web to App Conversion**: Enter any website URL and transform it into a native-looking mobile app.
 - **Customizable App Name**: Personalize your app with a custom name.
 - **Status Bar Customization**: Change the color and appearance of the status bar to match your brand.
-- **Navigation Bar Styling**: Modify the navigation bar color for a seamless user experience.
+- **Navigation Bar Styling**: Modify the navigation bar color for a seamless user experience using color code hash values.
 - **Responsive Design**: Works perfectly across different screen sizes and orientations.
 - **Cross-Platform Support**: Compatible with both Android and iOS devices.